North Texas Police Chiefs Association | By-Laws

 103.01 The NTPCA shall be a nonprofit, nonunion, nonpartisan, nonsectarian organization whose members shall have the sole right to govern and control all activities through their duly elected officers.
-The NTPCA shall be governed by the, Board of Officers which shall consist of the following members: President, 1st Vice-President, 2nd Vice-President, Secretary, Treasurer, and past Presidents of the NTPCA.
+The NTPCA shall be governed by the, Board of Officers which shall consist of the following members: President, 1st Vice-President, 2nd Vice-President, Secretary, Treasurer, and Immediate Past President of the NTPCA.
 All members of the Board of Officers present at a meeting of the Board of Officers shall constitute a quorum, and shall be entitled to voting privileges.
 The Board of Officers may meet and vote electronically when deemed necessary by the President.

 103.02 The NTPCA shall uphold democratic principles and refuse application for membership or terminate membership of any individual who advocates the overthrow of the government of the United States of America by force, violence, or unconstitutional means.